 Another way to blow your remodel budget is to neglect a pre-inspection.
 It only makes sense to have an expert check for hidden problems that would cause costly delays, remedial work, and even design changes.
 Your inspector will alert you to rotten support beams, mold, water seepage, inadequate structural engineering, bad plumbing and wiring, and other unpleasant surprises.
 Being aware of such issues from the start will help your design team plan for them, and the remediation will be cheaper than if you stumble upon the problems once construction has begun.
 A reputable design-build firm will insist on such an inspection, and you should, too.

 Homeowners often have the idea of adding a space such as a bedroom or bathroom without considering the rooms at the heart of the home -- the kitchen and living room.
 It’s important to prioritize these spaces, which will improve your lifestyle while you live in the home and get you the highest return on your investment when you sell it.
 Focus on remodeling these areas first, and then see whether you can swing upgrades to bedrooms and bathrooms now, or tackle those projects in the future.

 Choosing the Cheapest Contractor

-Make sure you invest wisely as you dive in to your home remodeling project.
-Avoid the common mistakes and choose a design build firm with a great reputation and who you absolutely trust with the job.
+Make sure you think carefully and make wise choices as you launch your home-remodeling project.
+Avoid these common mistakes and choose a design-build firm with a great reputation that you can trust absolutely with the job.